Communities at Risk: Security Infrastructure Program (SIP): Frequently Asked Questions

 Eligible costs include but not limited to:

-Security assessments (report and consultation fees) not to exceed 25% of total project cost.
+- Security assessments (report and consultation fees) not to exceed 25% of total project cost and must be completed post project approval.
 Please note that recipients who have received a Crime Prevention through Environmental Design (CPTED) assessment from a police service will not be eligible for reimbursement of any subsequent security assessments;

 Examples of ineligible costs include: